Visiting Teotihuacan – a tour experience

-Today we had the hotel book us into a day trip out to Teotihuacan, one of the largest Pyramids outside of Egypt.
-A lesson for us in blindly taking recommendations and not asking enough questions.
+In what was a lesson in blindly taking recommendations and not asking enough questions, we had the hotel book us into a day trip out to Teotihuacan, one of the largest Pyramids outside of Egypt.
 We didn’t get to Teotihuacan until 1pm, had nothing to eat until 4pm – which was dreadful – and were dragged around to things we weren’t at all interested in doing.

 On our way out to Teotihuacan we stopped off at Tlatelolco, Aztec ruins so close to the city they are surrounded by modern constructions.
 It is also the site of a mass grave located by archaeologists in 2009, believed to be from the Spanish conquest.

 My big tip for Teotihuacan is get there early, like this!
 The sun rises over the Pyramids and it is far less crowded.
 When we got there the crowd was unlike anything I have ever seen with queues just to get to the climb itself.
-It took us well over an hour to get through the queue and climb the 243 odd steps and 65m to the top.
+It took us well over an hour to get through the queue and climb the 243 odd steps and 65m to the top of the Pyramid of the Sun.
 When we got there we were unable to take a single photo without someone standing in the way!
 The middle of the day is the hottest part, and the area is completely exposed to the sun.
-It is less than pleasant to be be waiting and climbing in the full strength of the sun.
+It is less than pleasant to be waiting and climbing in the full strength of the sun.

 Despite this, it was a pretty darn cool experience!
-The pyramid borders the remains of Aztec city Teotihuacan, long ago abandoned to the elements for reasons no one has ever discovered.
+The pyramid borders the remains of the Mesoamerican city Teotihuacan, long ago abandoned to the elements for reasons no one has ever discovered.
 From the Pyramid you can see the structure of the city stretching out below.

 There are two pyramids, the Pyramid of the Sun and the Pyramid of the Moon.
 The Pyramid of the Sun is the larger of the two and the one you are able to climb.
 Parts of the steps are dangerously steep and narrow.
 It wasn’t hard to imagine us all toppling down like dominoes should someone lose their balance and slip.
 I held onto the guiderope tightly in some parts going back down.